Skip to content

 If you have a tracker mortgage, the amount of interest you pay on your mortgage might be the base rate, plus or minus a certain percentage.

 Let’s say, for example, that the interest you pay on your monthly mortgage repayments is set as the base rate plus 1.5%.
-If the base rate at the time is 0.5%, the amount of interest you need to pay on your monthly repayment will be 2%.
-Because these mortgage rates track the base rate, this means the rate you pay can change, just like a standard variable-rate mortgage
+If the base rate at the time is 5%, the amount of interest you need to pay on your monthly repayment will be 6.5%.

-So if the base rate in the example increased to 1%, the rate you pay would go up to 2.5%.
+So, if the base rate in the example increased to 6%, the rate you pay would go up to 7.5%.
 Equally, if the base rate fell, so would the rate you pay.
 If you are considering a tracker mortgage, it’s important to make sure you can still afford your repayments if the external rate were to increase.

 What is the difference between a tracker mortgage, a variable mortgage, and fixed-rate mortgage?

-What makes tracker mortgages different is that they are tied to an external rate, which your lender must follow.
-This means that tracker mortgages are often cheaper than variable-rate mortgages.
+What makes tracker mortgages different is that they are tied to an external rate, usually the Bank of England’s base rate, which your lender must follow.
+This means they are often cheaper than variable-rate mortgages, and almost certainly cheaper than a lender’s SVR loan.

 How long do tracker mortgage deals last?

-You can find tracker mortgage rates that last for two, three, five, or ten years.
-When the deal comes to an end, you’ll usually be moved to the lender’s standard variable rate (SVR), which is often higher.
+You can find tracker mortgage deals that last for two, three, five, or ten years.
+When the deal comes to an end, you’ll usually be moved to the lender’s standard variable rate which is often higher and will cost you more.

-This is a good time to then look to remortgage to another tracker or a fixed-rate deal, either with the same lender or a new one.
-You can also get lifetime tracker mortgages, which track the base rate for the whole mortgage term and won’t revert to the lender’s SVR.
+It is also possible to get lifetime tracker mortgages, which track the base rate for the whole mortgage term and won’t revert to the lender’s SVR.

 Are you tied into a tracker mortgage?

 Tracker mortgage deals are usually agreed on for a set period.
-Because of this, if you want to switch to another deal or pay off your mortgage early, you will probably have to pay an early repayment charge (ERC).
+Many allow unlimited overpayments without penalty, but if you want to switch to another deal before the tracker ends or you want to pay off your mortgage early, you will probably have to pay an early repayment charge (ERC).

 What is an interest-rate collar?